 Why do parents choose to make their own baby food?

-How can we design a power tool that aides in parents providing for their children?
+How can we design a power tool that aids in parents providing for their children?

 We implemented the following methodologies to begin answering these questions.

 We had the opportunity to conduct a think-aloud session with a mother preparing food for her child.
 She was incredibly careful and meticulous throughout the process constantly monitoring the food to make sure she was providing her child with the highest level of nutrition and care.

 During our benchmarking, we took the time to make our own baby food to gain stronger empathy for the process and experience the journey firsthand.